apacheignite/documentation/odbc-driver/querying-and-modifying-data.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Connecting to Ignite Cluster"
+  "title": "Connecting to the Cluster"
 }
 [/block]
 After the cluster is configured and started we can connect to it from the ODBC driver side.
 To do this you need to prepare a valid connection string and pass it as a parameter to the ODBC driver at the connection time.
 Refer to [Connection String](doc:connecting-string) page for more details.